cobeylab/covid_IL/Forecasting/README.md

 ### 2021-01-19
 * Added additional changepoint in transmission for all reigons on December 31.
+* Projections now start at latent states generated from particle filtering.

 ### 2020-12-11
 * Updated excess death estimates.